Parent Counseling and Training on an IEP: What is it? How to Get It.

 - Training on how to use AT devices (this one is huge!)

-- Training on software or computer programs that child needs–anything you don’t understand, Study Island, Schoology, Nearpod, etc.
+- Training on software or computer programs that the child needs–anything you don’t understand, Study Island, Schoology, Nearpod, etc.

 - Reinforcing whatever reading curriculum is being used; reinforcing reading skills.